Carolina Theatre at Belk Place presents “Movies Under the Stars” this Summer

 The Carolina Theatre will be part of a broader collection of civic venues named Belk Place in honor of the families of Claudia Belk and the late John M. Belk, and Katherine Belk and the late Thomas M. Belk.

-Planning and fundraising is underway, and construction is slated to begin in 2016.
+Planning and fundraising is underway, and construction is slated to begin in mid-late 2016.
 The Foundation has also formed an advisory committee, chaired by Crescent Communities CEO Todd Mansfield.

 Stay tuned for updates on this exciting project.
 Click here to make a tax-deductible donation to help fund the renovation of the Carolina Theatre.